yvandecn/java-driver/manual/core/performance/README.md

 Every change made from a client will be pushed to all other clients, causing them to refresh their metadata.
-If you have multiple client instances, it might be a good idea to [desactivate the metadata](../metadata/schema/#enabling-disabling) on other clients while you apply the updates, and reactivate it at the end.
+If you have multiple client instances, it might be a good idea to [deactivate the metadata](../metadata/schema/#enabling-disabling) on other clients while you apply the updates, and reactivate it at the end.
 Reactivating will trigger an immediate refresh, so you can even ramp this up to avoid a "thundering herd" effect.